‘Just not fair’: Communities bristle at new NYC shutdowns

 The new rules, set to take effect Friday, involve parts of Brooklyn and Queens in New York City, sections of Orange and Rockland counties in the Hudson Valley and an area within Binghamton, near the Pennsylvania border.
 Many of the areas are home to large enclaves of Orthodox Jews.

 The plan sets up color-coded, concentric zones where the severity of the measures varies.
-In the hearts of the hot spots, schools can’t teach in person, and nonessential businesses will be closed.
-Surrounding areas face less stringent rules, sometimes adding new restrictions only on gatherings and restaurant diners.
+In the hearts of the hot spots, schools can’t teach in person, and all nonessential businesses will be closed, among other measures.
+Surrounding areas face less stringent restrictions, such as limits on gatherings and restaurant diners.

 Orthodox Jewish residents aren’t the only ones complaining.
 The leader of the Roman Catholic Diocese of Brooklyn, Bishop Nicholas DiMarzio, said churches “fervently object” to being told to reduce capacity after not having any outbreaks since reopening in July.